ORLGuide

 When you step inside Lee & Rick’s after parking in front and realizing the facade is shaped like a ship, you’ll know you're in genuine Old Florida.
 Since opening in 1950, this nautically-themed restaurant has become an Orlando institution, and it’s reliable for a casual weeknight dinner.
 Find a spot at the 80-foot concrete bar and go to town on peel-and-eat shrimp, raw oysters fresh from the Gulf, and gator bites.

 There are classic barbecue joints, and then there’s Pig Floyd’s.
-It’s probably the only place in town where you can find smoked brisket, ribs, and pulled pork on tostadas and bánh mìs, slathered in tikka masala sauce, piled onto yakisoba noodles, and portioned into bento boxes with spring rolls.
+It’s probably the only place in town where you can find smoked brisket, ribs, and pulled pork on tostadas and bánh mìs with the option of slathering everything in tikka masala sauce.
 And somehow, it all works.
+Their bento boxes are also pretty good, especially the chopped chicken with pineapple and a side of spicy BBQ sauce.
 Come for a casual lunch or dinner, preferably on the large covered patio.

-Light on the Sugar has two locations in Winter Park, and you should go to the one on Orlando Avenue.
+Light on the Sugar has two locations, and you should go to the one on Orlando Avenue in Winter Park.
 It’s a chill space to meet a friend over a sakura latte or tiramisu float, and there’s always an available mini booth or a chair by the window.
 The pastry case is filled with crepe cakes and European classics like mille-feuille and macarons in flavors like lychee and ube.
 The best thing here is the crème brûlée cream puff, with a light, almost cheesy cream that somehow isn’t super heavy.

 Chase Sapphire Card Ad